johanberntsson/ozmoo/README.md

 * Uses all 40 columns, has smart wordwrap and has a MORE prompt which uses a single character - this allows for much more text to be fitted on screen than with Infocom's interpreters.
 * Supports embedding a custom font.
 Currently two fonts are included in the distribution, plus some versions for Swedish, Danish, German, Italian and Spanish.
 And you can supply your own font.
 * Supports custom alphabets in Z-machine version 5 and 8.
 * Supports custom character mappings, allowing for games using accented characters.
-Comes with predefined mappings for Swedis, German, Italian and Spanish.
+Comes with predefined mappings for Swedish, Danish, German, Italian and Spanish.
 * Supports custom colour schemes.
 * Supports up to ten save slots on a save disk (and most games will get the full ten slots).
 * Supports writing a name for each save.
 * Supports building a Z-code game without virtual memory.
 This means the whole game must fit in RAM at once, imposing a size restriction of about 50-52 KB.
 A game built this way can then be played on a C64 without a diskdrive.
 This far, save/restore does require a diskdrive, but there may be a version with save/restore to tape in the future.
 Also, a game built in this mode doesn't support RESTART.
 * Supports building a game as a d81 disk image.
 This means there is room for any size of game on a single disk.
 A d81 disk image can be used to create a disk for a 1581 drive or it can be used with an SD2IEC device or, of course, an emulator.
+Ozmoo uses the 1581 disk format's partitioning mechanism to protect the game data from being overwritten, which means you can safely use the game disk for game saves as well, thus eliminating the need for disk swapping when saving/restoring.
 * Supports using an REU (Ram Expansion Unit) for caching.
 The REU can also be used to play a game built for a dual disk drive system with just one drive.

 ![Ozmoo running Hollywood Hijinx vs Infocom's interpreter running Hollywood Hijinx](https://github.com/johanberntsson/ozmoo/blob/master/screenshots/hollywood.png)